16 Types of Projects. Classification in Project Management

 They usually require the exchange of data and relevant information between two or more project management systems with the sole aim of improving the overall project quality.

-Project Types by Level of Complexity
+Types of Projects in Project Management by Level of Complexity

 You can classify projects by their level of complexity.
 A project can either be easy or complicated.
 Project managers and project teams aim to make complex projects look as simple as possible even with a large number of dependencies.
 What are the types of projects based on complexity?

 1. Simple Projects